Kanartia/CRUD-MySQLi-PHP-Procedural/README.md

-# CRUD-MYSQLI
+# CRUD MySQLi PHP Procedural
-Simple CRUD using MySQLi
+This is a simple CRUD using MySQLi on PHP procedural programming..
+I hope this is help you all to learn PHP using MySQLi